 The North Carolina Judicial Branch is committed to ensuring that individuals with disabilities can participate fully and fairly in judicial activities, programs, and services.

 If you are an individual with a disability who needs a reasonable accommodation, contact the Office of the Clerk of Superior Court

 in the county where the hearing or other court activity is scheduled.
 You will be routed to the appropriate judicial employee.
 Please be prepared to provide the following essential information:

 - The name of the individual needing the assistance

 - The date and time of the trial or hearing

-North Carolina law (G.S.
+Deaf or hard of hearing: North Carolina law (G.S.
 Chapter 8B) has long required that a qualified interpreter be provided in any civil or criminal proceeding for any party or witness who is deaf or hard of hearing.
-Upon a finding by the court that a sign language interpreter is required, the court will make arrangements to appoint a qualified interpreter and will pay the interpreter's fees.
-To help judges, clerks and others, the Administrative Office of the Courts has prepared some Guidelines for Accommodating Persons Who are Deaf or Hard of Hearing in the Courts.
+Upon a finding by the court (judge, clerk, or other judicial employee) that a sign language interpreter is required, the court will make arrangements to appoint a qualified interpreter and will pay the interpreter's fees.
+To help judges, clerks and others, the NCAOC has prepared Guidelines for Accommodating individuals Who are Deaf or Hard of Hearing in the Courts.

 Access to Justice: The NCAOC developed an "Access to Justice" training video for judicial staff about disabilities in general and specific accommodations that can be provided in court settings.
 Keep in mind that accommodations are person-specific so the examples in this video are not exhaustive.

 Courthouse Facilities: Each county in North Carolina has the responsibility to provide an accessible courthouse building with needed ramps, elevators, assistive listening systems for courtrooms, proper signage, accessible restrooms and other accessible features (G.S.
 7A-302).
 Contact the county manager with any concerns about the courthouse building itself.